 In 1933 they lost the Campeonato de Portugal final to Belenenses, but next season they beat Barreirense.
-Right after that, Portugal started having a proper national championship.
+Right after that, Portugal started having a proper national championship and Sporting CP were one of the eight original teams of the Campeonato da Liga.
 Until 1956, in other words, for 24 successive seasons, Sporting were either champions or Cup winners, or they finished second in the championship, or they reached the Cup final but lost it.

 In some cases, it wasn't “or”, but “and”, as the club won the double (Championship and Cup) in 1941, 1948 and 1954.

 It was the era of Fernando Peyroteo, José Travassos, Albano Pereira, Jesus Correia and Manuel Vasques, Sporting's legendary "Five Violins", a quintet that led the team to seven championship titles in eight years, starting in 1947.

 At the top, for a quarter of a century, and that wasn't even the end of it for the “Green and whites”.
 In 1958 they returned to the top of the Portuguese championship, and spent the next 15 years adding more silverware to the club's collection.

 Possibly the most precious of all during that period, was the UEFA Cup Winners' Cup trophy won in 1964.
 On May 13, Sporting faced Budapest's MTK in the final in Brussels, the game ended in a 3-3 draw, and since there were no penalties back then, a rematch had to be played two days later.